 Vierendeel trusses are usually more expensive than conventional trusses and their use limited to instances where diagonal web members are either obtrusive or undesirable.

-As Vierendeel trusses are statically indeterminate structures, computer analysis software packages are used to obtain the most accurate and efficient structural analysis solution.
+As Vierendeel trusses are statically indeterminate structures, computer analysis software packages are generally used to analyse the truss.

 - Steel Designers' Manual 7th Edition.
 Editors B Davison & G W Owens.
-The Steel Construction Institute 2012, Chapter 20
+The Steel Construction Institute 2012, Chapter 20, Trusses

 - Architectural Design in Steel – Trebilcock P and Lawson R M published by Spon, 2004